 Reporting Requirements and Payment Schedule

-Grant funds are generally disbursed in two payments, aligned to study milestones.
+Grant funds are generally disbursed in 2 payments, aligned to study milestones.
 For each payment that is disbursed, ETS must receive an invoice that itemizes the relevant project deliverables for which grant funds are requested.
 A typical grant might receive a first payment near the beginning of the project to help defray the costs of data collection.
 The second payment is disbursed after the review of your final research report (Note: The review conducted at this stage to process the final payment does not guarantee publication as an ETS Research Report.
 See Dissemination Plan below for further information.)
 You may adjust the amounts of these payments in accordance with the needs of your project.
 To do this, please note the specific amounts you will need for specific purposes at specific dates in your budget and project schedule.
 See a sample project budget.

 Grantees are expected to submit a publishable draft as the final deliverable of the grant.
-After the final deliverable of the grant is approved, authors can publish their work either as an ETS research report or as an article in a professional journal.
+After the final deliverable of the grant is approved, authors can publish their work either as an ETS Research Report or as an article in a professional journal.
 Please specify which publication venue you plan to pursue when you submit your final report, and be aware that manuscripts that will be submitted for publication as ETS research reports will have to pass a separate ETS technical review.
 Grantees who wish to present their work at a conference, please see FAQ #12 below.

 Grant recipients are required to appropriately acknowledge the support of the TOEFL program when disseminating the results of funded work.
 The following standard disclaimer should be included in any publications including conference presentations: